Last updated May 2026

 How I Tested These Rifles

-I have hunted with the Marlin 336 Classic, the Henry Side Gate, the Winchester 94, and the Marlin Dark Series across multiple seasons.
+I’ve hunted with the Marlin 336 Classic, the Henry Side Gate, the Winchester 94, and the Marlin Dark Series across multiple seasons.
 The Rossi R95 Trapper and Triple Black I shot extensively at the range across two range days, including 100-yard groups with both Hornady LEVERevolution and Federal Power-Shok.
-The Marlin SBL and Henry X Model are guns I have shot at industry days and put rounds through but have not personally hunted with.
+The Marlin SBL and Henry X Model are guns I’ve shot at industry days and put rounds through but haven’t personally hunted with.
 The Henry All-Weather is a friend’s rifle that I have borrowed twice for hunts in the Pacific Northwest.

 For each rifle I evaluated trigger pull, action smoothness, accuracy at 100 yards, sight quality, fit and finish, and how the rifle carried in the field.
 I also leaned heavily on long-running owner reports from gun forums and on conversations with the gunsmiths I trust who see hundreds of these guns come through their shops.
 The picks above are the ones I would actually recommend to a friend.